NathanLawrence/solana-swift-next/README.md

 # solana-swift
- Initial work on the Swift SDK for Solana.
+ An informal green-field workspace to explore Swift API options without concern for backward compatibility.